 - the creme fraiche or sour cream - to make it more or less creamy;

-- the apple cider or any vinegar for customising and making it to own taste - more or less sour;
+- the apple cider or any vinegar for customizing and making it to your own taste - more or less sour especially if you wish to replicate the traditional Romanian tripe soup

 - a nice fresh hot green chilli is also a must-have or I will not even dare to start.
-Pickled chillies are also good
+Pickled chilies are also good

-- and of course, a good homemade bread whether that's a flatbread, sourdough whatever you fancy.
-OMG, I am drooling again!
+- and of course, good homemade bread whether that's flatbread, sourdough, or whatever you fancy.
+OMG, I am drooling over here!

-Okay, having said all this, let's get this tripe soup cooking and ready to eat!!
+Okay, having said all this, let's get this tripe soup ready in a jiffy!!

 Tripe soup